aspilla/asMOD/asUnitFrame/README.md

         *   Clicking an icon instantly destroys the corresponding totem (optional).
     *   **Target Selection Indicator (Optional, Focus, Boss):**
         *   A white border is displayed on the Focus and Boss frames if they are your current target.
+    *   **Check Range(Optional, Target, Focus, Boss):**
+        *   Check the range with target/focus/boss which can attack, if more than 40ms, change frame with less alpha (Evoker, 25ms)

 3.  **Other Features:**
     *   **Hide Default UI:** Automatically hides the default Blizzard unit frames (Player, Target, Focus, Pet, Boss).